mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 "Spears off!" he demanded, and she spent another moment looking for an inconspicuous place to stow her spear.
 Ginnu was nowhere to be found, but had left a lantern on the kitchen table, filled with fresh anomin oil that filled the air with its piney scent.
 He wondered where thi went, but was glad that the problem had resolved itself.

 Setre had leapt from the ledge and landed on the ground of the entryway, bypassing the ladder altogether.
 Kipnu was hardly surprised by her acrobatic feats anymore.
-She fetched a cup from the kitchen and filled it with water from a spigot in the wall.
+She looked around at the place, lamenting the silence of it all before fetching a cup from the kitchen and filling it with water from a spigot in the wall.
 The battle had parched his throat, and so he did the same.

 Setre spoke to him over the dish cleaning basin.